Budweiser Tone of Voice — American & Classic

 What is Budweiser's brand message?

-Budweiser's core message is about Americas classic beer since 1876.
-Their concept "American Beer Royalty" drives their mission: Be the King of Beers.
+Budweiser's core message: Americas classic beer since 1876 Their mission: Be the King of Beers

 What makes Budweiser's brand voice unique?

 Budweiser stands out through their american, classic communication style.
-Their central brand tension — "Craft vs. Classic" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Craft vs. Classic", shapes how they communicate across the Food & Beverage sector.

 What language style does Budweiser use?